 “Ideas are great, but useless without execution.
 Life is full of challenges, and positive thinking alone will not help you, but preparation will.“– Darius Foroux

-Darius emphasizes the idea of having a freedom plan, shares good ideas one may consider putting into the freedom plan.
+Darius emphasizes the idea of having a freedom plan and shares good views one may consider putting into the freedom plan.

-- Identify Core Values – Darius suggests that we must figure out our core values, what we stand for, what drives our actions.
-Even if you aren’t able to get aroudn this in one sitting, its ok.
-Write it down.
-This will of great help.
+- Identify Core Values – Darius suggests that we must determine our core values, what we stand for, and what drives our actions.
+Even if you can’t get around this in one sitting, it’s OK.
+Please write it down—this will be of great help.

-- I can always Technique – This is one of the best technique to reduce uncertainty and get rid of unnecessary worries.
-It works like thinking of “if, then” scenerio.
+- I can always Technique – This is one of the best techniques to reduce uncertainty and eliminate unnecessary worries.
+It works like thinking of an “if, then” scenario.

-- Set Goals for Every Area of Life – If you’re committed to freedom, you’re pursuing the highest achievable goal in life.
-Set weekly, monthly, yearly, 3 years, 5 years, goals.
-It’s ok if you can’t think of it immediately.
-Idea of having goals is to get you started.
+- Set Goals for Every Area of Life – If you’re committed to Freedom, you’re pursuing the highest achievable goal in life.
+Set goals weekly, monthly, yearly, three years, five years.
+It’s OK if you can’t think of it immediately.
+The idea of having dreams is to get you started.

-- Build Freedom Fund – Even though best things in life are free, food and shelter are not free.
+- Build Freedom Fund – Even though the best things in life are free, food and shelter are not.
 We need money but shouldn’t fear it.
 Begin from where you are.

-- Declutter Your Life – This is one of the most important requirement of free life.
-This applies equally to matrial as well as mindset.
+- Declutter Your Life – This is one of the most essential requirements of free life.
+This applies equally to material as well as mindset.
 You may consider reading the book Declutter Your Mind for this purpose.

 I have also created a video of a few quotes from the book.
-Please do subscribe to YouTube channel self-help books quotes- Myread4change –
+Please subscribe to the YouTube channel self-help books quotes- Myread4change –

-As you complete reading what it takes to be free, you will be equipped with asking the right questions to define freedom, Inspired to pay the price, and have fair guidance on laying out the freedom plan.
+As you complete reading what it takes to be free, you will be equipped to ask the right questions to define Freedom, be Inspired to pay the price and have fair guidance on laying out the freedom plan.
 Do read the book.

-Hope this book summary helped you in some way.
-Please share your thoughts in the comment.
+I hope this book summary helped you in some way.
+Please share your thoughts in the comments.
 I would love to hear from you.